JJWallis/bloggr-landing-page/README.md

 }
 ```

-The mobile-phone images provided a great challenge in using both relative and fixed unit lengths, in order to control when the asset would grow and when it would stay pinned with changing sections of content.
-In order to create the desired background for the image at mobile and tablet devices, I had to apply to a `min-height` to its parent flex container to create the room (since both a fixed and max-height did not work).
-This would then need to be reset at wider screen sizes, else flex would respond all other children heights to match that minimun value with a 'row' direction.
+The mobile-phone image provided a great challenge in using both relative and fixed unit lengths, in order to control when the asset would grow and when it would stay pinned with changing sections of content.
+In order to create the desired background for the image at mobile and tablet devices, I had to apply a `min-height` to its parent flex container to create the room (since both a fixed and max-height did not work).
+This would then need to be reset at wider screen sizes, else the parent would respond all child heights to match that minimun value with a 'row' direction.

-As for the phone image itself, I applied a fuild size so it would grow up to wider screens where I then overrode that value with a fixed size, whilst changing its positioned-relative parent to the background flex-child.
+As for the phone image itself, I applied a fuild size so it would grow up to wider screens, where I then overrode that value with a fixed size whilst changing its positioned-relative parent to the background flex-child.
 Similarly to the background images, this allowed it to respond in line with the primary content when the max-width hit.

 ```js
 const [header, hamburgerBtn, arrows] = [